Ways to Make More Money Selling Scrap MetalPosted on 18 September 2019

 - Properly separating your scrap metal: Amongst collectors, it’s understood that separating scrap materials makes more money.
 It may take time, but separating metals like copper, brass, and aluminum is worthwhile when it comes to dollars per pound.
 Clearly, you’ll need to know which metal is which – but with the right info on hand it’s easy.
 An organized plan for separating your scrap metals will make you more money.

-- Taking apart electronics/machinery: If you deliver an entire air conditioning unit to a scrapyard, you’ll get less money than if you take it apart for the components.
-Yes – it’s laborious and time consuming – but the separated metals, components, and motors will generate more money.
+- Taking apart electronics/machinery: If you deliver an entire air conditioning unit to a scrapyard, you’ll get less money than taking it apart for the components.
+Yes – it’s laborious and time-consuming – but the separated metals, components, and motors will generate more money.
 The same thinking applies to those insulated cables and copper wires.
 Stripped wiring will always get you more money per pound of metal.

 Can You Make Good Money Selling Scrap?

 If you’re going to make money selling scrap metal, you’ll have to do it like a business.
 To begin with, you’ll have to deal in volume.
 This will bring in more money.
 Plus, it will give you more negotiating power at the scrap yard.
 Moreover, it will position you as a reliable scrap provider.

 Dealing in volume also provides a better return-on-investment.
 With large volumes of scrap, the time and effort you invest in separating and preparing the metals makes better business sense.
 And on delivery to the scrap yard, all of that prep work turns into much better dollars/pound.

 Another key to making good money is being aware of market prices.
 This is essential in knowing which metals to collect when prices are high, and which ones to avoid when demand is low.
 Here, partnering with a good local scrap yard can be quite valuable, and the relationship is important.